vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 > On MacOS, the [Docker memory](https://docs.docker.com/desktop/mac/#resources) should be set to at least 8Gb.

 > [!ATTENTION]
-> With M1 chip Macs, you need `export DOCKER_DEFAULT_PLATFORM=linux/amd64` before running any example.
+> With M1 chip Macs, you need `export DOCKER_DEFAULT_PLATFORM=linux/amd64` before running any example, but that does not work for all examples.
+This is work in progress.

 #### 🔽 Clone the repository